-After choosing the right weight belt (learn why to choose rubber freediving belt) you need to understand how to weight yourself for freediving on the right way to make your dive easy and safe.
+After choosing the right weight belt (learn why to choose rubber freediving belt) you need to understand how to weight yourself for freediving in the right way to make your dive easy and safe.

 Key factors that influence how much weight you need for freediving: